walkxcode/dashboard-icons/README.md

 Read our [LICENSE](LICENSE) for information regarding the use of our software and assets.
 By accessing or using this repository, you agree to be bound by the terms and conditions of the license.

-For questions or concerns regarding the license, contact me at walkxnl@gmail.com before using or distributing the contents of this repository.
+For questions or concerns regarding the license, contact me at hey@lammers.media before using or distributing the contents of this repository.